xhendrikg/Aesthetic-Grass-Datapack/README.md

 -----------------------------------------------------------------------------------
 Tips:

-    Use it to decorate your Bases Roof or
+    Use it to decorate your Bases Roof,
     Stone Blocks or
-    A old house
+    An old house

 -----------------------------------------------------------------------------------